Irish lace: History

-When times were hard, women had to find ways of supporting their family.
+When times were hard, women had to find ways of supporting their families.
 This was particularly true during and after the Great Famine of the 1840s.
 During that time period, many Catholic nuns in Ireland were familiar with how to make Venetian lace.
 Because most Irish women could do needlework, the nuns realized their lace-making skills presented an opportunity to help save people from the famine.
 They created schools to teach many girls and women how to produce the fine crochet that has come to be known as "Irish lace."

-Irish Crochet and Tatting travelled particularly well as equipment needed was simple, a ball of cotton and a shuttle for Tatting and simple crochet hook and cotton for Irish Crochet lace.
+Irish crochet and tatting travelled particularly well as the equipment needed was simple, a ball of cotton and a shuttle for tatting and a simple crochet hook and cotton for Irish crochet lace.

 Kenmare lace

 Kenmare lace is a needlepoint Irish lace based on the detached buttonhole stitch.
 (It is sometimes called needle-lace to distinguish it from canvas needlepoint.)
-Linen thread was used by nuns to make needlepoint lace.
+Linen thread was used by Poor Clare Order nuns to make needlepoint lace.
 Suitable linen thread is no longer available, so today cotton thread is used.

 Kenmare needlepoint lace begins with two pieces of cloth.
 Over this is layered a pattern and a matt contact.
 Thread is laid over the top in the outline of the design and secured with a fine detached buttonhole stitch in a process called "couching".
 The pattern is filled in by working in from the outline.
 The tension makes the pattern.
 How tightly the stitches are pulled determines whether the pattern's stitches are open or tight.
 When the work is finished, the thread holding down the outline is cut, thus releasing the lace from the cloth backing.